Most Affordable Online Bachelor’s in Computer Science

 Many computer science programs seek specialized accreditation from the ABET Computing Accreditation Commission.
 This accreditation process includes self–study, peer review, and a site visit.
 The commission observes the curriculum, faculty, facilities, and student outcomes before awarding accreditation.
 Some professional organizations require that individuals hold a degree from an ABET–accredited program to apply for professional certifications.

-- Careers This Concentration Prepares For: Market analyst, database administrator
+- Careers Data Science Concentration Prepares For Market analyst, database administrator

-- Careers This Concentration Prepares For: Information security analyst, chief information officer, forensic analyst
+- Careers The Security Concentration Prepares For Information security analyst, chief information officer, forensic analyst

-- Careers This Concentration Prepares For: App developer, software developer
+- Careers the Software Engineering Concentration Prepares For App developer, software developer

-- Careers This Concentration Prepares For: Data scientist, machine learning engineer, software developer
+- Careers the Artificial Intelligence Concentration Prepares For Data scientist, machine learning engineer, software developer

-- Careers This Concentration Prepares For: Network architect, network administrator, chief information officer
+- Careers the High–Performance Systems Concentration Prepares For Network architect, network administrator, chief information officer

 How Long Does It Take to Get a Degree in Computer Science?